 Sunday, June 11

 The next day, Sunday, June 11, the entire host TLIG committee of approximately 20 people escorted us to St. Olav's Roman Catholic Cathedral of Oslo for the 10:00 a.m.
 English Mass.
 The church was filled to capacity with Filipino Americans and English speaking black African nationals.
 All are employed in Norway.
 The Catholic priest, Fr.
-Vince Rogers, was energetic, ecumenical and totally open to the True Life in God messages.
+Vince Rogers, was energetic and ecumenical .
 We had a small meeting with him after the Mass, and met with much success.
 He blessed us for our mission across Scandinavia.
 During Mass, he announced the ecumenical nature of the Corpus Christi (Body of Christ) feast which was to be celebrated the following Sunday with the Lutheran cathedral’s, the Roman Catholic cathedral’s and the two Orthodox Church’s clergy and parishioners in the area celebrating Christian unity in the main plaza.

 Jesus reminds us in a message from October 5, 1994: “today, any delicacy from the part of My creatures to restore My tottering House touches Me profoundly; any step towards unity, all heaven rejoices; any prayer offered for the restoration of My Body, My Father's wrath diminishes; any gathering in My Name for unity, My blessings are poured out on those sharing these meetings;” (TLIG Messages, October 5, 1994)

-In the afternoon at 2:00, we were hosted at the Lovisenberg Diakonale Gjestehus, which is a museum teaching facility dating back to the last century.
-There, Vassula had an interview with the Christian National newspaper called Vart Land (click here).
+In the afternoon at 2:00, we were hosted at the Lovisenberg Diakonale Gjestehus, which is a retreat house and teaching facility dating back to the last century.
+There, Vassula had an interview with the Christian National newspaper called Vårt Land (click here).
 The reporter, who is a professed Christian, was aware of Vassula and her writings from Jesus.
 We shared with him a one and one-half hour dialogue on prophecy in the modern age.
 The dialogue focused on the received locutions, the handwriting, and the suggestion of a prophetic view of the future.

 An interior locution is a mystical concept used by various religions, including the Roman Catholic Church.
 In an interior locution, a person reportedly receives a set of ideas (usually auditory), thoughts, or imaginations from an outside spiritual source (for more information click here).